25, 40, 60, and 85 quart sizes

 Mobility and durability –

 As mentioned above, all the great features we like to see are there but there are simply a few too many quality control issues to ignore.
 We have seen reports of lids not closing correctly and the roto-molding not being as high of quality as we would like to see.
 Don’t get us wrong: these ice chests should be perfectly capable when it comes to sitting on a table or on the back of a truck.
 However, if you plan on throwing them around or putting them through the trials of being in the great outdoors you might find that they don’t last quite as long as you would have hoped for.
+It is worth noting that Driftsun has recently gone through a facelift and their new products will hopefully be more dependable.
+They also have some great new features including a pressure release valve on the face.

 Visual Appeal –